 Cotton Lawn Fabric Properties

 Cotton is a natural fiber that comes from the seedpod of the cotton plant.
 A sheer textile with a fine, high thread count, Cotton Lawn Fabric has a uniquely smooth, untextured surface, and crisp finish.
 Cotton Lawn is a lightweight, breathable fabric with a smooth texture.
 This fabric is perfect for lightweight tops, dresses, and skirts that are perfect for spring and summer.
 Due to the lightweight nature of the fabric, you might want to consider adding a lining to your garment.
+Dress Designz – It suits you offer one of the finest quality dresses.

 Nowadays Lawn is a very familiar term to us.
 Many of us prefer lawn fabric though it is so comfortable to wear containing great drapability.
 Mostly nowadays it is renowned for ladies’ wear.